STBrinkmann/CGEI-Vancouver/workflow/06_modelling/README.md

 ## 1. Data

-Due to reassons of confidentiality the original data from the PURE study can not be made publicly available.
-In order to follow the statistical modelling, I have provided synthetical data here.
+Due to reasons of confidentiality the original data can not be made publicly available.
+In order to follow the statistical modelling, I have provided synthetic data here.

 **❗❗❗ NOTE ❗❗❗
 The results of this document are based on synthetic data and can not be